BlidDev/Niv/wiki/input_and_output.md

 # Overview:

-This chapter focuses on the ways you can manage input and output in SGL.
+This chapter focuses on the ways you can manage input and output in Nest.

 ___
 ## **post**